subsquid/docs/docs/cloud/pricing.md

 - `medium`: `0.16$/hr`
 - `large`: `0.33$/hr`

+Profiles are described [here](/cloud/reference/pg/#scaling).
+Combine with the [cost of storage](/cloud/pricing/#storage) to get the full price of maintaining the database.

 ### Hibernated squids

-For hibernated squids only the storage costs are charged.
+For hibernated squids only the [storage costs](/cloud/pricing/#storage) are charged.

 ### Multi-processor squids